xulihang/EAN13_Reader/README.md

 2. Thresholding
 3. The decoding is done line by line from the bottom.
 It will read bars and decode their patterns following the EAN13 specification

+## Benchmark

+The reader is integrated in the [barcode performacne test tool](https://github.com/xulihang/Barcode-Reading-Performance-Test).

 ## References